Microsoft-Web/DEMO-Windows-Azure-Active-Directory/Demo.md

 <a name="summary" />
 ## Summary ##

-(TODO: Insert a summary text here.
-For example:)
-By completing this demo lab you have learned how to:
+By completing this demo you learned how to integrate your website with an existing WAAD tenant.

- * (TODO: Insert outcome 1 here)
- * (TODO: Insert outcome 2 here)
- * (TODO: Insert outcome 3 here)

 ---